cypress-io/cypress-documentation/source/guides/references/error-messages.md

 2. You are testing a page that uses Single sign-on (SSO).
 In this case your web server is likely redirecting you between superdomains, so you receive this error message.
 You can likely get around this redirect problem by using {% url `cy.request()` request %} to manually handle the session yourself.

-If you find yourself stuck and can't work around these issues you can set this in your {% url "configuration file (`cypress.json` by default)" configuration %}.
-But before doing so you should really understand and {% url 'read about the reasoning here' web-security %}.
+If you find yourself stuck and can't work around these issues you can set `chromeWebSecurity` to `false` in your {% url "configuration file (`cypress.json` by default)" configuration %} when running in Chrome family browsers (this setting will not work in other browsers).
+Before doing so you should really understand and {% url 'read about the reasoning here' web-security %}.

 ```json
 {